Christopher Hitchens was born 13 April 1949, and died 15 December 2011

 - I wanted to write.

-Hitchens was a British-American author and journalist who contributed to The Atlantic, The London Review of Books, The Times Literary Supplement, Slate Magazine, and Vanity Fair.
+Christopher Hitchens was a British-American author and journalist.
+He contributed to The Atlantic, The London Review of Books, The Times Literary Supplement, Slate Magazine, and Vanity Fair.
 He was an author of twelve books and five collections of essays.
 His subject matter included politics, literature, and religion.
 His works included God Is Not Great and Hitch-22: A Memoir.

 Source for Image